dcnieho/glassesValidator/README.md

 All of glassesValidator's functionality is exposed through its API.
 Below are all functions that are part of the public API.
 Many functions share common input arguments.
-These are documented [here](#common-input-arguments) and linked to in the API overview below.
+These are documented [here](#common-input-arguments) and linked to in the API overview below. glassesValidator makes extensive use of the functionality of [glassesTools](https://github.com/dcnieho/glassesTools).
+See the [glassesTools documentation](https://github.com/dcnieho/glassesTools/blob/master/README.md) for more information about these functions.

 ### glassesValidator.config
 |function|inputs|description|